 When I’m not in the office or in court, you can find me outside – cycling, running, hiking, sailing, or on the soccer field.

 I am a litigator and I primarily handle family, civil and estate matters.
-I am dedicated to helping clients navigate the court system in a way that is tailored to their specific needs.
+I am also trained in conducting workplace investigations and preparing investigation reports.
+I am dedicated to helping clients navigate the legal system in a way that is tailored to their specific needs.